 The information measures should include one or several activities such as:

-- production and distribution of multimedia or audiovisual material;
+- production and distribution/broadcast of print, multimedia or audiovisual material;

 - media events;